You can install dask with

 Dask is installed by default in Anaconda:

-You can update Dask using conda:
+You can update Dask using the conda command:

 conda install dask